In this sectionBFA Programme Applying to Study for a BFA BFA FAQ Submitting a Portfolio BFA Affiliated Colleges Undergraduate Open Days

 A wide range of aspects of contemporary fine art are offered at the Ruskin including: sculpture, painting and drawing, print-making, installation, video, sound, photography, film-making, digital media and performance art.
 First year students also study anatomy.
 In addition to the strong practical component, the course includes a history and theory trajectory which emphasizes the development of critical and analytical thinking about your own practice as much as visual culture at large.

 The Ruskin offers a maximum of 30 places each year on the BFA course.
-With such small numbers of undergraduate students, the Ruskin boosts an extremely high student-tutor ratio.
-Unique about studying at the Ruskin is its tutorial system whereby part of the teaching comprises of intense converstations with your tutor in very small groups (the so- called tutorials).
+With such small numbers of undergraduate students, the Ruskin has an extremely high student-tutor ratio.
+A unique aspect of studying at the Ruskin is the tutorial system, whereby part of the teaching takes the form of regular intense one-to-one conversations with your tutor (the tutorials).

 Visiting the Ruskin School of Art before applying is strongly recommended.
 Each year, we offer three Open Days that coincide with college Open Days.
 For more information please see: http://www.rsa.ox.ac.uk/about/open_days and http://www.ox.ac.uk/opendays

 Open Days offer potential applicants the opportunity to visit the main building and the practice spaces, to hear the tutors talk about the course and the admissions process, and to ask specific questions about the Ruskin experience as a whole.

 The Ruskin School of Art specifically welcomes teachers, career counsellors, sixth form tutors, and foundation course leaders, along with their students to visit on Open Days.
 We are keen to provide teachers with further support as to a clear understanding of portfolio preparation and criteria, and academic entry requirements.
 You don’t have to book for attending the Open Day programme at the Ruskin.
 Please refer to the website for details of timings and location.

 How is Fine Art taught at the Ruskin?